fury-gl/fury/CONTRIBUTING.rst

   outstanding issues that can be closed, and whether there are any issues that should delay the release.
 Label them !

-* Check whether there are no build failing on `Travis`.
+* Check whether there are no build failing on `GitHub Actions`.

 * Review and update the release notes.
 Get a partial list of contributors with something like::

-      git shortlog -nse v0.1.0..
+      git shortlog -nse v0.10.0..

-  where ``v0.1.0`` was the last release tag name.
+  where ``v0.10.0`` was the last release tag name.

-  Then manually go over ``git shortlog v0.1.0..`` to make sure the release notes are as complete as possible and that every contributor was recognized.
+  Then manually go over ``git shortlog v0.10.0..`` to make sure the release notes are as complete as possible and that every contributor was recognized.

 * Use the opportunity to update the ``.mailmap`` file if there are any duplicate